 What is Firewitch Dianthus?

 Named the perennial plant of the year in 2006, Firewitch dianthus (Dianthus gratianopolitanus ‘Firewitch’) was actually created by a German horticulturist in 1957, where it was named Feuerhexe.
-In 1987, United States horticulturists began to propagate and grow Firewitch flowers and they have been a much loved border plant for zones 3-9 ever since.
+In 1987, United States horticulturists began to propagate and grow Firewitch flowers and they have been a much-loved border plant for zones 3 to 9 ever since.

 Firewitch Dianthus Care

-Because Firewitch dianthus grows only about six to eight inches high and 12 inches wide, it’s excellent to use in borders, rock gardens, on slopes or even tucked into crevices of rock walls.
+Since Firewitch dianthus grows only about 6 to 8 inches (15-20 cm.) high and 12 inches (31 cm.) wide, it’s excellent to use in borders, rock gardens, on slopes, or even tucked into crevices of rock walls.

 Give them well-drained, slightly sandy soil to avoid crown rot.
 Once established, the plants are drought tolerant.
 Firewitch plants are also deemed deer resistant.

 They prefer normal to light waterings.
 When watering, do not wet the foliage or crowns, as they may develop crown rot.

 Cut back Firewitch plants after blooms fade to promote reblooming.
 You can simply cut the grass-like foliage back with grass shears.